groundbreaker/qewl/README.md

 }
 ```

-Each key value pair returned contains a filtered array of the respective key's objects in the GraqhQL SDL(Schema Definition Language).
+Each key value pair returned contains a filtered array of objects that match respective key's type.
+These objects are in the format that the Introspection Schema uses to describe the GraphQL API.